liliansteven/Foot-Distance-Invariance-Across-Depths/README.md

 ## Overview

-This project estimates the distance between feet in videos using **DepthPro** (for depth estimation) and **MediaPipe** Pose (for pose detection).
-It implements **four** advanced methods to measure foot distance based on different 3D coordinate extraction techniques and estimated focal length.
+This project estimates the distance between feet in videos using **DepthPro** (for depth estimation) and **MediaPipe** Pose (for pose detection). comparing between **four** advanced methods to measure foot distance based on different 3D coordinate extraction techniques and estimated focal length.
 The project processes videos in real-time, overlays distance metrics on frames, and outputs annotated videos.

 ## Features